5 tips for using Medicare

-- Go paperless –You can save and print information anytime for your records.
+- Go digital –You can save and print information anytime for your records.
 Log into your account to get these items electronically:

 - “Medicare & You” handbook – We’ll send you an email with a link to the PDF version.
 With the PDF version, you can enter search words to quickly find what you want, and print the pages you need.